ComradDoge/DogeEU4/README.md

 - Removed Civil Conscription privilege to reduce bloat.
 - Removed Church Council as it was a duplicate of other sources.
 - Expand Infrastructure dev_cost -15%>-10%, flat governing_cost 15>10.
+- Mughals upon formation can decide to stay Muslim tech/units or go Indian.
 - Monarchy Ideas system army_tradition buffed and added province_warscore_cost for diplomatic.
 - Region removal applies a modifier that prevents from colonizing or siberian-frontier'ing the provinces.
 - Conqueror System: Normal Conqueror option has a limit of 10>15 that can be present.
 Mythical option now has 16>30 max (Great or Mythical).